pdaehne/TL866-FlashROM-Adapter/README.md

 > Besides this adapter, you also need the SN001-01 adapter which came with your
 > TL866 or which is sold separately.

+> [!WARNING]
+> I use this adapter with my TL866 II plus.
+I do not know if it works with the
+> older TL866 A or CS, but it probably does.
+It does __not__ work with the newer
+> Xgecu T48 aka TL866-3G or the Xgecu T56 programmers.

 ## Ordering the PCB

 The subdirectory "gerber-files" contains a Zip file you can use to order the PCB